 It might be a very mild cough with no fever, similar to what you might have with a common cold.

 Because of the close contact my daughter had with this child, the doctor requested that I bring her in immediately for testing.
 This sounded harmless to me so I agreed.

 However, I should have paid more attention to the urgency in the nurse’s voice when I scheduled the visit.
-She demanded that prior to arrival at their office that my daughter not come into contact with anyone whatsoever prior to the appointment.
+She demanded that my daughter not come into contact with anyone whatsoever prior to the appointment.

 3. The Whooping Cough Test

 The doctor took a long, skinny Q-Tip and shoved it up (it looked like it was pretty far up there) both nostrils to gather samples.

-We were told that even if she hadn’t of coughed, the result would have been the same because San Diego County is having a difficult time controlling the outbreak.
+We were told that even if she hadn’t coughed, the result would have been the same because San Diego County is having a difficult time controlling the outbreak.

 4. Whooping Cough Quarantine and Medication

 The taste is so bitter and strong that there is no way it could be hidden in food.
-In fact, despite me warning my daughter it was going to taste horribly, she threw up the entire first dose.
-She managed to get the rest down OK, with bribery.
+In fact, despite me warning my daughter it was going to taste horrible, she threw up the entire first dose.
+She managed to get the rest down okay with bribery.

-We were in quarantine for 5 long days.
-I was expecting to get the test results on the 4th or 5th day.
+We were in quarantine for 5 long days, until her course of antibiotics was complete.
+I was expecting to get the whooping cough test results on the 4th or 5th day.
 The results came in on the 6th day.

 We’d all probably would have been quarantined for another 5 days.
 Her test result was negative, so luckily we didn’t have to find out.

 5. Why Whooping Cough Is on the Rise